 Lawn Care – Aeration & Over-Seeding

-After the initial watering, irrigate the newly seeded area lightly and frequently–two or three times a day, if possible–until the grass begins to become established and mature (the hotter and drier the weather, the more frequently you will need to water).
+After the initial watering, irrigate the newly seeded area lightly and frequently– two or three times a day, if possible– until the grass begins to become established and mature (the hotter and drier the weather, the more frequently you will need to water).
 At this point, 15 minutes of watering should be sufficient.
 (Keep in mind, the grass does not have roots at this point, so deeper watering will not add much benefit.)
-As the grass begins to develop, increase the length of time of each watering to encourage the roots to grow down.
+As the grass continues to develop, increase the length of time of each watering to encourage the roots to grow down.

-Your new lawn will be ready to mow when the new grass plants are higher than the height at which they will normally be maintained.
-In other words, if you plan to regularly cut the lawn at 2 ½”, mow it for first time when it is about 3” tall.
-When mowing, follow the rule of thumb of never removing more than 1/3 of the leaf blade at any one time.
+When mowing, follow the rule of thumb of never removing more than 1/3 of the grass blade at any one time.
 Remember also, that it is very important to keep your mower blades sharp.
 A dull blade rips and shreds the grass instead of cutting it.
-Mowing heights should be as follows: Spring and Fall: 2 ½ – 3”, Summer 3 – 4”.
-Visit our blog, How to Mow a Lawn for more information.
+Mowing heights should be as follows: Spring and Fall: 2 ½ – 3”, Summer 3 – 4”

 All of our programs are based on the principles of Integrated Pest Management (IPM) which is an environmentally friendly and effective approach to controlling damaging insects, diseases and invasive plants.
 For more information about IPM click here.

 We certainly appreciate your business and will be glad to answer any questions you might have.